ARCHER2-HPC/archer2-website/_alerts/2023-04-06_slurm-issue.md

 ---
-status: Ongoing
+status: Resolved
 type: Service Alert
 start_date: 2023-04-06 11:45
-end_date:
+end_date: 2023-04-06 16:45
 scope: Slurm scheduler
-impact: <b>Update 2023-04-06 16:45</b><br/>We believe this issue has been resolved.<br/>Please contact the Service Desk if you are continuting to experience any issues<br/>Users may see issues submitting jobs to Slurm, with the behaviour of jobs and with issuing Slurm commands
+impact: Users may see issues submitting jobs to Slurm, with the behaviour of jobs and with issuing Slurm commands
 reason: We are investigating an issue with the Slurm scheduler
 ---